peopleware/openapi/resource/relationships-and-search.md

 Search for a relationship will typically filter both on the `exact` field with a `href` value and on the `discriminator` field with the type of the relationship.

+#### Remark: roles

+Note that relations in the search index as currently described, do not have the concept of a "role".
+This means that if the `exact` contains 2 `href`s, it is not clear which `href` fulfills which role of the relation.
+In practice, this is not an issue when each side of the relation is a different entity type as the structure of the `href` is different for each entity type.

+In the case where the structure of the `href` is the same, because it is a (directed) relation between entities of the same type, it is not clear which one of the `href`s fulfills which role.
+A solution to this is it to add the `href` of a participating entity 2 times in the `exact` list: once as before (just the plain `href`) and once with the role as a prefix.

+Suppose we want to store the relation `is-parent-of` in the search index.
+This relation is between 2 instances of the type `person`.
+The exact list would then look as follows:

+- /persons/v1/person/105
+- /persons/v1/person/719
+- parent:/persons/v1/person/105
+- child:/persons/v1/person/719

+With this information, one can still use queries in the same way as before, but when it is needed, one can also take into account the role.
+It is both possible to search where `/persons/v1/person/105` participates in the relation `is-parent-of` (no matter the role) and where `/persons/v1/person/105` fulfills the specific roles of `parent` or `child`.

+As long as all participating entities in a relation are of a different type, the addition of a specific `role` is not needed.
+We believe that as long as there is no need for this, the role should not be added.
+Whenever the need is there, the role can be added on an as-needed basis.

 #### Supported search criteria

 At the bare minimum, the following criteria must be supported: